hydrosolutions/SAPPHIRE_Forecast_Tools/README.md

 # Funding and contributions
 The [SAPPHIRE Central Asia project](https://www.hydrosolutions.ch/projects/sapphire-central-asia) is funded by the [Swiss Agency for Development and Cooperation (SDC)](https://www.sdc-cde.ch/en) and implemented by [hydrosolutions GmbH](https://www.hydrosolutions.ch/) in close collaboration with the Department of Operational Hydrology of Kyrgyz Hydromet.
 The SAPPHIRE Forecast Tools are developed by [hydrosolutions GmbH](https://www.hydrosolutions.ch/) with support from [encode](http://encode.global).

+This is a collaboraion  project where each contributor profited from input of all other contributors.
+However, we'd like to accknowledge the major contributions here more specifically:

+Aidar Zhumabaev [@LagmanEater](https://github.com/LagmanEater): Implementation of the forecast configuration dashboard (module forecast_configuration).
+Adrian Kreiner [@adriankreiner](https://github.com/adriankreiner): Development of the packages [airGR_GM]() and [airgrdatassim]().
+Implementation of the operational hydrological forecasting with conceptual rainfall-runoff models (module ...).
+Sandro Hunziker [@sandrohuni](https://github.com/sandrohuni): Implementation of the pre-processing of gridded meteorological data (module preprocessing_gateway) and implementation of the operational hydrological forecasting using machine learning models (module machine_learning).
+Vjeko: Implementation of custom functions for the forecast dashboard (module forecast_dashboard).
+Beatrice Marti [@mabesa](https://github.com/mabesa): Implementation of all the rest and coordination of the project.